 - Chipped teeth.

 How are composite restorations placed?

 Composite restorations are usually placed in one appointment.
-While the tooth is numb, the dentist will remove decay as needed.
-The space will then be thoroughly cleaned and carefully prepared before the filling is placed.
-If the decay was near the nerve of the tooth, a special medication will be applied for added protection.
-The composite filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.
+If the tooth is dry, the dentist will remove the decay if necessary.
+The area will then be thoroughly cleaned and cleaned before the filler is applied.
+If the decay was close to the root of the tooth, a special treatment should be used to further protect the tooth.
+The fillings will then be accurately placed, shaped and polished, restoring your teeth to their original shape and function.

 It is normal to experience transient sensitivity to hot and cold when composite fillings are first placed, however this will usually subside in time.

 You will be given care instructions at the conclusion of your treatment.
 Good oral hygiene practices, eating habits, and regular dental visits will aid in the life of your new restorations.